rcdailey/nextcloud-cronjob/README.md

    interval.

 Multiple scripts are supported.
-The container will search for all `*.sh` files inside the `/cron-scripts` directory.
+The container will search for all `*.sh` files inside the `/cron-scripts` directory inside the container.
 To make supporting multiple scripts easier, you can also map a directory on the host to the `/cron-scripts` directory in the container:

 ```yml
 services: